 Where does Tennessee resource it’s electricity for EVs?

 As the electricity generation source in Tennessee goes, we recognize that a sizable portion of electricity in this region is harvested from fossil fuels.
-However, the majority of electricity generation in Tennessee is from nuclear power (according to the U.S. Energy Information Administration), and the Tennessee Valley Authority recently announced that it will be closing all coal plants in the region by 2035.
+However, in 2021 57% of electricity generation was free of fossil fuels, a 21% increase from 2005, as shown in the figure below from the TVA Carbon Report.
+The majority of electricity generation in Tennessee is from nuclear power (according to the U.S. Energy Information Administration), and the Tennessee Valley Authority announced that it will be closing all coal plants in the region by 2035.
 Even with this in mind, driving an EV produces approximately 50% fewer emissions throughout its lifecycle than an internal combustion vehicle.
 Given this information, EVs still contribute to environmental degradation, but to a significantly lesser extent than diesel and gasoline vehicles.
 Visit this resource to see the energy generation sources for Tennessee.

 Will EVs crash the electric grid?